ameliakindall/Borges/README.md

 }
 ```
 ##### 3. Create a cypress.json file
 This is included in the .gitignore because it is where local configurations are supposed to go.
-It's also where the baseUrl is set, so it's important that you add this:
+It's also where the baseUrl is set, so it's **important** that you add this to get the tests to run:
 ```
 // go to the project
 cd Borges